HriditaGhosh/Visual-AI-Chess-Engine/README.md

 # ♟️ Visual AI Chess Engine (C++17 + Qt6)

 A fully-featured Chess application with a custom AI engine built entirely from scratch.
 It implements advanced chess search algorithms, intelligent heuristics, and core Data Structures and Algorithms (DSA) concepts to simulate strong and efficient gameplay.
-The engine uses techniques like Minimax search, Alpha-Beta pruning, iterative deepening, and move ordering to deliver competitive AI performance.Built with C++17 and Qt6, the application provides a smooth and interactive graphical user interface with features like Human vs AI gameplay, move history tracking, undo support, sound effects, and a modern responsive chess board experience.
+The engine uses techniques like Minimax search, Alpha-Beta pruning, iterative deepening, and move ordering to deliver competitive AI performance.

+Built with C++17 and Qt6, the application provides a smooth and interactive graphical user interface with features like Human vs AI gameplay, move history tracking, undo support, sound effects, and a modern responsive chess board experience.
 ---

 # 📥 Installation (Windows)